00200200/00200200/README.md

 > _Clean implementation of "Attention is All You Need" paper_

-**🚀 Tech Stack:** `PyTorch` `Transformer Architecture` `Multi-Head Attention`
+**Tech Stack:** `PyTorch` `Transformer Architecture` `Multi-Head Attention`

-**✨ Highlights:**
+**Highlights:**

-- 🏗️ Clean PyTorch implementation following "Attention is All You Need" paper
+- Clean PyTorch implementation following "Attention is All You Need" paper
-- 🧠 Deep understanding of modern NLP architectures
+- Deep understanding of modern NLP architectures
-- ⚡ Complete transformer mechanisms from scratch
+- Complete transformer mechanisms from scratch

 </td>
 <td width="50%" valign="top">